KeithSloan/GDML/README.md

 ### Use with Realthunders LinkDaily branch

-* the GDML git branch called **link3**.
-Install it via:
-  1. Access your FreeCAD config directory (for example on Linux: `cd ~/.FreeCAD/Mod/GDML`)
-  2. `git fetch origin link3`
-  3. `git checkout link3`
-  4. Restart FreeCAD

-You should also see a dramatic improvement especially with LinkDaily in import times with these builds.
+* You should also see a dramatic improvement especially with LinkDaily in import times with these builds.

 #### Enhanced Rendering (on Realthunder's LinkDaily branch)
 There is also the option to use enhanced rendering which helps with complex models.
 To enable enhanced rendering in LinkDaily: